 - Dividend 3 Year Change > 8%.
-Next, we filter down to those companies that have at least an average increase of 8% over the last 3 years.
+Next, we filter down to those companies that have at least an average increase of 8% over the last three years.

 - Dividend 5 Year Change > 8%.
-Again, only those companies increasing dividends more than 8% over the last 5 years.
+Again, only those companies increasing dividends more than 8% over the last five years.

 - Sales 5 Year Average (%) > 4%.
-This is designed to ensure that the company is indeed increasing sales at least on average to pay for the above growth in dividends.
+This is designed to ensure that the company is indeed increasing sales, at least on average, to pay for the growth in dividends.